 There are several benefits offered by microphone guitar pickups.
 First, they tend to be more sensitive than other types of pickups, meaning they can pick up a wider range of frequencies.
 This makes them ideal for players who want to experiment with different sounds.
 Additionally, because they are more sensitive, they tend to capture nuances better than other pickups.
 This makes them better suited for recording applications than for live performances.

 Guitar pickups work by converting the string’s vibrations into electrical signals.
 When the strings are plucked, they vibrate between the bridge and the nut of the guitar.
 The strings vibrate, which causes them to move in and out of the electromagnetic field generated by the pickups.
 This in turn creates the electrical signal which will be converted into sound.

 There are two main types of guitar pickups: single-coil and humbucking.
 Single-coil pickups are composed of a single coil of wire wrapped around a magnet.
 They are famed for their bright, clean sound.
 Humbucking pickups, on the other hand, are made with two coils of wire that are wired out of phase with each other.
 This cancels out the 60-cycle hum that affects single-coil models, and gives them a thicker, fatter sound, without the background noise.

 Benefits of Electromagnetic Guitar Pickups

-To summarize our favorites, we named the DiMarzio Black Angel Soundhole Pickup as our top pick.
-It was sharp and responsive, plus it was incredibly easy to set up.
-Our best budget choice was the KNA AP-2 Universal Stick On Piezo – this unique pickup works on any acoustic instrument, and considering the incredibly low cost, was still a solid performer.
-Our Editor’s Choice, the Fishman PowerTap Infinity, was an absolute powerhouse in terms of tones and features, and is a pickup we’d gladly recommend to anybody.
+To summarize our favorites, we named the DiMarzio Black Angel Soundhole Pickup our Top Pick.
+It was sharp and responsive, plus incredibly easy to set up.
+Our Best Budget choice was the KNA AP-2 Universal Stick On Piezo.
+This unique pickup works on any acoustic instrument and, considering the incredibly-low cost, was still a solid performer.
+Our Editor’s Choice, the Fishman PowerTap Infinity, was an absolute powerhouse in terms of tones and features, and is a pickup we’d gladly recommend to anyone.